davelongdev/astro-project/README.md

 # Sample Astro Project

 ## Project Info
 This is a project made with the Astro web framework.
 I started off by following the getting started tutorial on [astro.build](astro.build) in 2023.
+The original project can be found [here](https://github.com/davelongdev/astro-blog-project).

 ## Continuation